thedges/TravelApprovalWorkshop/README.md

 # TravelApprovalWorkshop
-Package of completed Travel Approval workshop
+Package of completed Travel Approval workshop.
+Use to install completed workshop in to a new org.

 <a href="https://githubsfdeploy.herokuapp.com">
   <img alt="Deploy to Salesforce"